colored-rs/colored/README.md

 test = ["colored/no-color"]
 ```

+You can use have even finer control by using the `colored::control::should_colorize` methods.

 ## Todo

 - **Windows console support**: this works only with ansi term.
 I plan to support